DarkBeast/Developers-Engine/README.md

 The Project will be done in OpenGL , using GLFW, and Enet

-The DLL for graphics,windows, keyevents , and Setup will be only given as compiled DLL's the Client and server For the engine will be open source.
  You are welcomed to help out as much as you belive you can.
 If you think you can be of Any help Email me At  Lordsatin@hotmail.com.